 - Geen Honours Class

 Admission to the MA Middle Eastern Studies, to the MA Middle Eastern Studies (research) or another relevant MA.
 Students should have had approximately 30 EC worth of courses in Islamic studies at BA level.
-Students who are interested in taking this course, but who do not fullfil these requirements are requested to contact dr. N.J.G.
-Kaptein or dr. N.A.N.M. van Os.
+Students who are interested in taking this course, but who do not fulfill these requirements are requested to contact dr. N.J.G.
+Kaptein or the student advisor, Dr. Nicole van Os.

 This seminar will deal with the present day role of the class of scholars, who represent and continue traditional Islamic scholarship, called the `ulamâ’.
 The underlying question is what their position and relevance is in contemporary societies, which do no longer adhere to a purely religious worldview.

-In the remainder of the seminar we will deal with the opinions of `ulamâ’, as expressed in fatwa’s.
-Three countries, each with their own social and political dynamics, will be dealt with Egypt, Saudi Arabia, and Indonesia,
+In the remainder of the seminar we will deal with the opinions of `ulamâ’, as expressed in (translated) fatwas.
+Fatwas from three countries, each with their own social and political dynamics, will be dealt with, viz.
+Egypt, Saudi Arabia, and Indonesia.

 The student will get insight into the religious authority and various roles of the `ulama’ in different societies, ranging from mere theocracies to more secular countries, and thus be able to assess their contribution to the complex processes of religious change in the modern Muslim world.